-The examples we’ve provided are intended to get you on the right track towards providing effective employee feedback.
+The examples we’ve provided are intended to get you on the right track towards providing effective feedback to fellow team members.
 It’s important to note that there are many factors that go into giving someone feedback besides the language you use to start the conversation.
 With that in mind, here are five steps to giving effective feedback.

 1. Be conscious of timing